 There is a top fund that is available in the market.
 Like:

 - Aditya Birla Sun life Short term Opportunities fund

 - Aditya Birla Sun life Medium-term Plan

 - ICICI Prudential Constant Maturity Gilt

 - UTI Treasury Advantage Fund

-- Investment after Researching the various Funds:– In these funds, the amount is invested after researching the various fund that in which portfolio amount should be invested so that there will be low risk and more returns
+- Investment after Researching the various Funds:– In these funds, the amount is invested after researching the different fund that in which portfolio amount should be invested so that there will be low risk and more returns

 - Change in Portfolio if Required:– Investor can change the portfolio according to their own choice.
 An investor can sell the longer-duration funds and buy lower-duration funds.

 This has been a guide to Fixed Income Funds and its definition.
-Here we discuss types, features and how fixed-income funds work along with advantages and disadvantages.
+Here we discuss types, features, and how fixed-income funds work along with advantages and disadvantages.
 You may learn more about Financing from the following articles –